ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 2. The joining node transfers authentication and authorization information to the KDC, by posting the obtained Access Token to the /authz-info endpoint at the KDC.
 After that, a joining node MUST have a secure communication association established with the KDC, before starting to join a group under that KDC.
 Possible ways to provide a secure communication association are DTLS {{RFC6347}} and OSCORE {{RFC8613}}.

 3. The joining node starts the joining process to become a member of the group, by accessing the related group-membership resource at the KDC.
-At the end of the joining process, the joining node has received from the KDC the parameters and keying material to securely communicate with the other members of the group.
+At the end of the joining process, the joining node has received from the KDC the parameters and keying material to securely communicate with the other members of the group, and the KDC has stored the association between the authorization information from the access token and the secure session with the client.

-5. The joining node and the KDC maintain the secure association, to support possible future communications.
+4. The joining node and the KDC maintain the secure association, to support possible future communications.
 These especially include key management operations, such as retrieval of updated keying material or participation to a group rekeying process.

 ~~~~~~~~~~~